 With all the options available for photographers to print their work how does one go about deciding which papers / surfaces to print on and what presentation style if any?
 Should I self-fulfill or work with a professional print lab?
 Lots of decisions and the choices made at this stage is what separates someone that is serious about their craft vs someone who isn't.
 When buying artwork art collectors are not buying a commodity like paper and ink.
 They're buying a personalized creation from an artist.When buying art direct from the artist they're paying for a premium service so as a photographer / artist you owe it to your buyers to play the part.
-I've recently put in a lot of time and spent close to $2k into revamping my print offering but in order to make decisions that I feel good about I had to invest in test prints.
+I've recently put in a lot of time and spent thousands of dollars into revamping my print offering but in order to make decisions that I feel good about I had to invest in test prints.

 The first time I put serious thought into producing prints was during the mid-2000's when I took a semester-long digital printing class taught by one of Galen Rowell's former gallery managers.
 I learned a lot in that class.
 Not so much from a technique standpoint as my processing technique today is light-years ahead of where it was back in those days but what I learned was how to view prints with a critical eye.
 There was one Fuji Velvia slide film photo that I had scanned that required 40-something hours of adjustments and more than 100 Ultrachrome test prints on Epson Premium Lustre paper to get it right.
 That was one of about a dozen prints I had to produce for that class.
 Velvia is notoriously difficult to work with so lesson learned there.
 I personally think it was a shitty slide film in hindsight but I digress.
 But more importantly I learned how to look at critical details from shadow and highlight color balance to how to properly expose a file so it looks good in print.
 Here's some insight: I see a lot of landscape photographers on Instagram and Facebook posting really dark landscapes that get a lot of likes.
 Those photos only look good on a screen or monitor because the screen is essentially a backlit lightbulb.
 Those same photos would look terrible as a fine art photo print or at the least would have to be completely reworked to look acceptable on paper.
 The proper term for that is "severely underexposed".
 Nobody wants to hang a print like that in their home or hospital.